domarp-j/react-testing/PITCHME.md

 ## The Sad Fact

 Testing in JavaScript isn't easy.
 We have to deal with:
-- Async behavior (promises, API calls, etc)
+- Async behavior (i.e. promises)
 - The high degree of complexity with user interfaces
+- Mocking external calls

+Note:
-It's just not as simple as "black box" testing
+It's just not as simple as the "black-box" testing scenarios in our Rails code.

 ---

+## What About Snapshot Tests?

+Snapshot testing entails an admission of defeat in capturing the essential details of a component: instead we capture them all.

+- Visual Testing Handbook

 ### End to End Tests with Cypress